Sam-Coding77/MediVisor/README.md

 - **Performance Evaluation**: The model's performance can be evaluated using BLEU and METEOR scores, which are common metrics for assessing natural language processing tasks.
 - **Custom Dataset Integration**: The system is flexible and can be adapted to different datasets within the medical domain.
 - **Transfer Learning**: Uses pre-trained models fine-tuned on the PathVQA dataset, making it suitable for medical applications.

+## VQA Shortcomings

+### Data Bias
+VQA systems are trained on large datasets of images and text, and these datasets can be biased.
+This can lead to VQA systems that are biased in their answers.

+### Open-ended Questions
+VQA systems can struggle to answer open-ended questions, as these questions often require a deep understanding of context and the ability to reason.

+### Commonsense Reasoning
+VQA systems often lack commonsense reasoning, which can lead to them providing inaccurate or misleading answers.

+### Lack of Robustness
+VQA models can be sensitive to slight changes in input, such as variations in image quality or phrasing of questions.
+This lack of robustness can result in inconsistent performance across different scenarios.

+### Ambiguity in Questions and Answers
+Some questions may have multiple valid answers, and VQA systems can struggle to choose the most appropriate one.
+This ambiguity can lead to confusion or incorrect answers if the model is not equipped to handle it properly.

+### Multimodal Integration Issues
+Integrating visual and textual data effectively is challenging, and VQA models may fail to correctly align the information from both modalities, leading to errors in understanding and answering questions.

 ## Getting Started